findy-network/findy-network.github.io/content/en/blog/problems-with-did/index.md

 Indy stores [credential definitions and schemas](https://docs.cheqd.io/node/architecture/adr-list/adr-008-identity-resources) to the ledger addition to public DIDs.
-However, when [verifiable credentials move to use BBS+ credential definitions aren't needed](https://www.evernym.com/blog/bbs-verifiable-credentials/) and schemas can be read, e.g. from [schema.org](schema.org).
-Only those DID methods need a ledger which is using a ledger as *public DID's* [trust anchor](https://findy-network.github.io/blog/2021/11/09/anchoring-chains-of-trust/) and source of truth.
+Nonetheless, when [verifiable credentials move to use BBS+ credential definitions aren't needed](https://www.evernym.com/blog/bbs-verifiable-credentials/) and schemas can be read, e.g. from [schema.org](schema.org).
+Only those DID methods need a ledger that is using a ledger as *public DID's* [trust anchor](https://findy-network.github.io/blog/2021/11/09/anchoring-chains-of-trust/) and source of truth.